 I’m always fascinated by the element of water.
 As it reflects (a pollution of the sea and the surface) a mirror image of us.

-There’s a fountain at the entrance/exit of the exhibition.
+There’s a fountain at the far end of the space.
 A structure that seems to be drowning, but it still stands.

 In order to fill the void, absence must first be recognised.